Kristina01111000/Drws_site/README.md

 -   add monthly totals for each element at the bottom
 - make patients page visvle to people not logged in
 - change logo click to go to homepage, not frontpage

+Next call:

+- does he want search on the header?